 Wow!
 Lake Mckenzie is special.
 Not only is it insanely beautiful, but it’s also a lake, which means freshwater, which makes it even more special.
 It’s not the most accessible beach (a ferry to Fraser Island, and then a drive through the forest), but totally worth it.
 There isn’t any accommodation at Lake McKenzie, but there are a few hotels on Fraser island.
 Though most people chose to camp, as I did, and it’s a great experience.

 Ilha Grande has 100 beautiful beaches, but the most well known (and for good reason) is Lopes Mendes.
 It’s a two-hour trek from the main town on the island, but it’s definitely worth it.
 The sand is so fine, that it squeaks beneath your feet.

 California has so many great beaches, its hard to choose just one for this list, but I really do love Huntington beach.
 It’s a huge beach in terms of depth, with golden sand and a cool surfer crowd.
 Hanging out by the pier, it feels as though you have walked onto the set of the OC.

 To be honest, any of the beaches in the Maldives could make this list.
 But I stayed on the Kaafu atoll, also known as the Paradise Island and it’s easy to see why.
 It also has the most amazing marine life, even knee deep in the water, we saw sharks, eels and a huge variety of fish.

 6. Railey Beach, Thailand

-This beach can only be reached by boat as it is surrounded by huge cliffs, which really add it’s beauty.
-It’s also a great place to for rock climbing if you want to try something a bit more active.
+This beach can only be reached by boat as it is surrounded by huge cliffs, which really add to its beauty.
+It’s also a great place for rock climbing if you want to try something a bit more active.